 Jait Re Jait is a poignant tale of love and loss in a society much different from the cities and leads the viewer to witness the trials and tribulations of the protagonists, their life and aspirations in a tribal setup.
 The journey of Chindhi, who treads on a different path following her heart and pays the ultimate price, has been sketched in a sensitive manner.

 Jabbar Patel excels in his treatment and succeeds in creating the tribal way of life on celluloid almost perfectly.
 Cinematography is a strong point of the film, seconded only by its immensely popular music.
 Performance-wise, Jait Re Jait sees one of the best performances by Smita Patil.
 Mohan Agashe and Nilu Phule are very good in their roles.

 Jait Re Jait portrays life’s ultimate battle, and the price one has to pay to win it.
 It is the moment of glory for the Marathi Cinema.

 - National Film Award for Best Marathi Film (1978)

 - Filmfare Award for Best Actress (Smita Patil) (1978)

 - Filmfare Award for Best Director (Jabbar Patel) (1978)

 - Maharashtra State Film Award for Best Director (Jabbar Patel) (1978)

-- Except the main cast, most of the junior artists were actual tribal
+- Except for the main cast, most of the junior artists were actual tribals.